iqm-finland/KQCircuits/docs/developer/standalone.rst

 Substitute ``<platform>`` with ``win``, ``mac`` or ``linux``, and please make sure that the files will get compiled for other platforms too, not just the one you are using.

-Some requirements files don't have their corresponding ``*reqruirements.in`` source file.
+Some requirements files don't have their corresponding ``*requirements.in`` source file.
 One such file is ``requirements/<platform>/pip-requirements.txt``, which compiles requirements of ``pip-tool`` for each platform.
 Other requirements files are only used for CI operations.